aauppals/MatchingEngine/README.md

 ### Classes:

 - Order:
   Represents an order object.
 Has properties : id, price, quantity, buy or sell
+- Setters : Price and quantity only

 - Amend:
   Represents order amend; 2 amends supported: Price & Quantity.
-Has properties order id, amendType, price (for price amend), quantity (for quantity amend)
+Has properties order id, amendTypes: price (for price amend), quantity (for quantity amend)

 - OrderBook (interface):
   Contract of methods providing basic functionality for an order book: InsertOrder; Amend order; Cancel order

--
+- OrderQueue:
+  Represents the buy and sell order queue at a certain price level.

+-lookbook:
+ Is maintained to check if an order with a certain id exists, which is used to verify:
+ i) Validity of amends and cancellations received ii) Uniqueness of order ID's

+ The lookbook does not keep track of orders in market updates